losizm/little-io/README.md

 println(file.getText()) // Hello, world!
 ```

-You can even create a file reference and set the file content all in one swoop.
+You can create a file and set its content all in one swoop.

 ```scala
 import little.io.Implicits.{ FileType, IoStringType }